lucansky/classbench-ng/README.md

 - To generate a synthetic rule set from an input SEED.

 ### ClassBench-ng Analyser
+ClassBench-ng offers two versions of the analysers: OpenFlow analyser and Tuples analyser.

+#### OpenFlow Analyser
-The current version of the analyser supports only OpenFlow rules.
+First version of analyser supports only OpenFlow rules.
+The output is an original ClassBench seed with an OpenFlow YAML structure as the last section.
+This version can be run with these arguments:
 ```
-./classbench analyse FILE
+./classbench analyse of FILE
 ```
 Analyses FILE, expecting FILE to be in the format used by `ovs-ofctl`.
 Fields extracted from FILE are: